Estate appraisals can be tricky if a lot of time is passed during.. Here are things I consider when doing an estate appraisal.

-There are many reasons people need a home appraisal other than for a loan.
-One reason is for an estate.
-As in the TV show "Bless this Mess" where a couple inherit a dilapidated old farmhouse.
+There are many reasons people need a home appraisal other than a home loan.
+One reason is for an Estate.
+As in the TV show "Bless this Mess," where a couple inherits a dilapidated old farmhouse.

-When someone inherits a house there is usually no tax owed from the date of the deceased.
-But from that time forward, after the date of the deceased, if the house increases in value, taxes are usually owed.
-Tax professionals call this the homes "basis."
-I have been called to appraise houses after many years have passed since the date of the deceased to establish that "basis."
+When someone inherits a house, there is usually no tax owed from the deceased's date.
+But from that time forward, taxes are typically owed after the deceased's date if the house increases in value.
+Tax professionals call this the home "basis."
+I have been called to appraise houses after many years have passed since the deceased's date to establish that "basis."
 Sometimes I have to go back over 20 years to establish the basis for a house.

-So how do I appraise a house after 5 years have passed?
-First, I find out what the house was like 5 years ago.
-I might find that from an old MLS picture but usually the owners describe it.
+First, I try to find out what the house was like 5 years ago.
+I might find that from an old MLS picture, but usually, the owners describe the property.

-Then the house, as it was described, is compared to the most similar sales like that description and sold 5 years ago.
-The real estate MLS service often has interior pictures of the sales which can be compared to the subject’s description.
+After understanding the historical condition of the house, it is compared to the most similar sales like that description and sold 5 years ago.
+In addition, the real estate MLS service often has interior sales pictures, which can be compared to the subject's report.

-At that point I compare the “5 year ago sales” to the subject and complete the report.
-To not confuse a reader of that report, I use a thing called the “Extraordinary Assumption.
-This Extraordinary Assumption tells the reader: "There was information given to me I must assume was accurate."
+At that point, I compare the "5 years ago sales" to the subject and complete the report.
+To not confuse a reader of that report, I use the "Extraordinary Assumption.
+This Extraordinary Assumption says the reader: "There was information given to me I must assume was accurate."

-I also add, "If the terms of these extraordinary assumptions are not met it could have an effect on the value conclusions."
-In other words, if the information given me about the house was wrong, the value conclusion might also be wrong.
+I also add, "If the terms of these extraordinary assumptions are not met, it could affect the value conclusions."
+In other words, if the information given to me about the house was wrong, the value conclusion might also be wrong.

 I then reconcile the data from 5 years ago and explain how I determined the value for the subject.

-Also, throughout the report it should state the analysis is “As Of” a particular date.
+Also, the report should state that the analysis is "As Of" a particular date.

-There are many other considerations like were values increasing or decreasing in that area at that time?
+There are many other considerations, like were values increasing or decreasing in that area then?
 But these are my basic procedures for an estate appraisal.